Ballingarry A.F.C.

-Ballingarry A.F.C. is an amateur Ireland football (soccer) club from Ballingarry, County Limerick, Ireland, the club was founded in February 1984 that currently competes in the Limerick Desmond League.
+Ballingarry Association Football Club is an amateur Irish football (soccer) club from Ballingarry, County Limerick, Ireland.
+Founded in 1984, their senior men's team competes in the Limerick Desmond League.

 History

 Ballingarry A.F.C. was formed in February 1984.
-At a meeting held at the time, it decided to enter a team in the Desmond District League for the coming 1984/85 season.
-The club's colours were agreed to yellow and green, which with little variation, remain in place today.

-The club entered Division 2B of the Desmond District League, and the club played their first competitive game in September 1984, in Askeaton against the local B team.
-The game ended with a 4–3 victory.
+The club decided to enter a team in the Limerick Desmond League for the 1984–85 season and chose yellow and green as the club's colours.
+Their first home ground was known as the ‘Canon's Field’ after the land was secured by an archdeacon.
+The club's first team started at Division 2B of the league and their first competitive game was held on 2 September 1984.
+The match, played away in Askeaton against the local B team, ended with a 4–3 victory.

 Club crest

 Following the club's Annual General Meeting in June 1989, a crest for the club was researched and designed.
 The crest is divided into three sections, the top scroll showing the name of the club and the year of the formation of the club.

 The middle section is a shield subdivided into 3 parts and joined by a football.
 The top section depicts a hill, and is a reference to Knockfierna hill, a local landmark.
-In the lower left section is a lion, which is the DeLacy Desmond crest, who were the one-time owners of Ballingarry castle, which is shown in the lower right section.
-In the bottom scroll is the Latin phrase "Meritis Augentur Honores" ("Rewards Increase With Effort").
+In the lower left section is a lion, which is the DeLacy Desmond crest, who were the one-time owners of Ballingarry Castle, which is shown in the lower right section.
+On the bottom scroll is the Latin phrase "Meritis Augentur Honores" ("Rewards Increase With Effort").

+Ground

+The club play their home games at the Paddocks.

+By August 1998, the first spectator stand in the ground had been built.
+200 seats were installed in 2022 and the stand was also renamed the James Clancy Stand after club secretary and founding member, James Clancy.
+In 2025, the club began the process of resurfacing the grass pitch with artificial turf.

+The ground also houses a separate 50m x 22m artificial turf pitch, referred to as Astropark Ballingarry.
+The pitch was renovated in August 2020 and is used for training, 5-a-side and 7-a-side games.